SkylineCommunications/dataminer-docs/connector-help/connector_help/Riverbed Cascade Shark Appliance.md

 ### Interfaces

-This page displays the **Interfaces Table**,which containstraffic statistics for all the network interfaces of the device: **RX/TX Octets, RX/TX Unicast Packets, RX Packets in Error**, etc.
+This page displays the **Interfaces Table**, which contains traffic statistics for all the network interfaces of the device: **RX/TX Octets, RX/TX Unicast Packets, RX Packets in Error**, etc.

 ### Notifications